AimegaelBoudzoumou/AimegaelBoudzoumou/README.md

 <!--
 Project to create later :

+pl/sql tuto from oracletutorial (in progress)

+code sql/pl on inmac job

+app immo

+"sql 2024 fnac" and "Java Spring"

+"pl/sql" and "Scripting Shell"

+"pl/sql" and "Linux administration"

-- Java, Shell and PL/SQL commom concepts in one tutorial -->
+Bonus : commom concepts in one tutorial on Java and PL/SQL and Shell -->